top of page

 gregory_robinson.jpg

-In our most recent publication, we report the dual nucleophilic reactivity of the carbon backbone of the N-heterocyclic silyl framework and the terminal sulfur atom of the dithiolene unit in a dithiolene-based N-heterocyclic silane towards boron halides.
+In this article, we report the dual nucleophilic reactivity of the carbon backbone of the N-heterocyclic silyl framework and the terminal sulfur atom of the dithiolene unit in a dithiolene-based N-heterocyclic silane towards boron halides.
 This discovery is a unique example of Lewis acid-induced charge separation of a five-membered N-heterocyclic silyl ring.
 (DOI: 10.1039/d3dt03843b).

 DaltonTransaction.jpeg